timmorrisdev/ms4-sea-and-shore-store/README.md

 # Project Synopsis

 'Sea and Shore' is an e-commerce store focusing on watersports and outdoor pursuits equipment and clothing.
-The aim of the store is to encourage people to experience the great outdoors both safely and conveniently, all whilst keeping up-to-date with the lastest fashions and trends.
+The aim of the store is to encourage people to experience the great outdoors both safely and conveniently, all whilst keeping up-to-date with the latest fashions and trends.

 [See the live site here!](https://sea-and-shore-store.herokuapp.com/)